divyanshupachisia/india-supreme-court-asr/README.md

 ## Data Generation

-To run the data generation script on the `case_data.csv` provided from the root directory of this repository, which runs through the steps detailed in [Details](#data-generation/details)
+To run the data generation script on the `case_data.csv` provided from the root directory of this repository, which runs through the steps detailed in the Details section.

 ```bash
 python generate_labeled_data.py